snowplow-archive/snowplow.github.com/_posts/2015-03-xx-snowplow-r63-xxx-released.md

 category: Releases
 ---

 We are pleased to announce the immediate availability of Snowplow 63, XXX.
-This is a major release for us - adding in XX new enrichments, enhancing existing enrichments and significantly updating our enriched event model for loading into Redshift, Elasticsearch and Postgres.
+This is a major release which adds in two new enrichments, enhances existing enrichments and significantly updates our enriched event model for loading into Redshift, Elasticsearch and Postgres.

 The new and enhanced enrichments are as follows: